iamluc/GloomyPagerBundle/README.md

 The GloomyPagerBundle allows you to display datas with pagination, and to easily order and filter them.

 Test it on http://iamluc.legtux.org/web/demo1
+(You can download the demonstration website at https://github.com/iamluc/DemoSite)

 It sits on top of PagerWrapper (Array and ORM QueryBuilder for now).